Teenagers generally don’t feel they can talk to their parents.

-In fact, today I was sitting in a group that has been meeting sporadically for about 12 weeks.
-One of the students brought up the difficulty she is having talking to her dad.
-There are lots of things involved with this situation, but I believe if her dad read these tips, he could learn so much more about his own daughter.
+One of the students in a group I was leading brought up the difficulty she was having talking to her dad.
+There are lots of things involved with this situation, but I believe if her dad read these tips, he could learn so much more about his daughter.

 Talk less.